-3. Applicable to: All non-index sub-funds investing in bonds
+2. Applicable to: All Sub-Funds investing in bonds

-A sub-fund may invest less than 30% of the respective sub-fund's net assets in debt instruments with loss-absorption features including, but not limited to, contingent convertible securities; additional tier 1 or tier 2 capital instruments; total loss-absorbing capacity eligible instruments; and certain senior non-preferred debt.
+A Sub-Fund may invest less than 30% of the respective Sub-Fund's net assets in debt instruments with loss-absorption features including, but not limited to, contingent convertible securities; additional tier 1 or tier 2 capital instruments; total loss-absorbing capacity eligible instruments; and certain senior non-preferred debt.

-Investors in Hong Kong should read the Information for Hong Kong Investors obtainable from www.assetmanagement.hsbc.com.hk.
+Information for Hong Kong Investors will be available to investors in Hong Kong at: obtainable from www.assetmanagement.hsbc.com.hk.